 As an example, if we were to send £1,000 to Australia, converting to Australian Dollars, the bank transfer would take a maximum of 2 working days with a fee of £1.99, and a total of A$1827.39 received.

-Yasmin Purnell is a Content Writer and Editor for MoneyTransfers.com.
-Having over 5 years’ experience writing across a range of industries including finance, insurance, and travel, Yasmin joined the team with a mission to make international money transfers and everything they encompass accessible to all.
+Yasmin Purnell is a Content Writer and Editor for Moneyzine.com.
+Yasmin has a wealth of experience writing across a range of topics within the personal finance, student, and business niche.
+Yasmin joined the team with the one main mission to provide accessible financial, career and business information and advice for all.